piusnmuhumuza/software-engineering/dba_documentation.md

 # LEARNING DATABASE ADMINISTRATION

+## Databases

+Databases serve an important function for many individuals and companies, by providing effective and practical ways to organize and store information using or on a computer.
+Business Analysts, QAs, Database Administrators and developers among other *'technical actors'* use database languages to design, maintain and monitor databases and their related management systems.

+The languages used to perform the various critical tasks that ensure database management system function correctly and databases are secure, up-to-date and at peek performance are referred to as *SQL Sub-Languages* under Structured Query Language(SQL).

 ## SQL | Structured Query Language

 Structured query language (SQL) is a standardized, domain-specific programming language for managing (e.g. storing and processing information) relational databases or performing various operations on the data in them.